serpent-os/docs/docs/packaging/triggers/tx_triggers.md

 container and have read-write access to the new `/usr` tree, but only have read-only access to the `/etc` directory.

-Currently transaction triggers must be installed in `/usr/share/moss/triggers/pre.d` with a `.yaml` suffix.
+Transaction triggers must be installed in `/usr/share/moss/triggers/tx.d` with a `.yaml` suffix.
-In a future update to moss this path will be changed to `/usr/share/moss/triggers/tx.d`

 ## Sample trigger